Evavic44/Evavic44/README.md

 ## About Me

-Hello human!
-I'm Victor Eke, a front-end developer and open-source maintainer with over 3 years of experience, I'm passionate about making websites look more appealing than a box of donuts in a room full of hungry developers.
+I'm Victor Eke, an experienced software developer specialzing in frontend development and open-source passionate about learning and building open-source software that is beneficial to developers and the world at large.

-In my spare time, I love writing technical articles and building projects that are beneficial to other developers.
-You can find some of my latest posts on [freeCodeCamp][freecodecamp-site] and [hashnode][hashnode-site].
+In my spare time, I love writing technical articles and building projects.
+You can find some of my latest posts on [freeCodeCamp][freecodecamp-site], my [personal blog][blog], and [hashnode][hashnode-site].

 Want to collaborate on a project together, feel free to connect with me and let's dive into the world of code to create wonders that would make even the Matrix jealous.